 Did one of your dearly loved ones pass away?
 Estate matters and probate procedures might be the last thing you are thinking about.
 It is at this time that you need the assistance of an experienced probate attorney.
 When the transitional tasks of probate are neglected, an individual’s final wishes may be neglected.
 This can leave strangers to decide how to handle the estate.
 An experienced and knowledgeable probate attorney who knows the ins and outs of estates, trusts and the probate process can help expedite the frustrating and complicated endeavor.
 When you place their estate in the trustworthy hands of our Centennial probate attorney, you will find the comfort and time you need to mourn and share memories of your loved one with family and friends.

 The Probate Process

-Why hire a Probate Attorney?
+Why Hire a Centennial Probate Attorney?

 In every state, heirs are free to navigate and handle probate without the representation of a probate attorney.
 In most cases, especially those involving significant assets, there are sound reasons for retaining a knowledgeable probate attorney.

 The laws that apply to probate are complex and may involve other jurisdictions.
 State and federal tax laws may apply and it is important to get it right.
 In addition to tax laws, there are many other factors to consider, including:

 - Statutes related to debts and creditors

 - Code sections governing the selection of executors and personal representatives

 An executor or personal representative can be held personally liable if they mishandle probate duties and procedure.
 Simply failing to notify an interested person such as a distant relative or creditor, or failing to meet a deadline can cause significant issues and delay the process.
 Numerous complications can arise during the probate process such as disputes among the heirs, disputes concerning the Will, those that were disinherited, former spouses, and even stepchildren.